 The coffee filters are folded to get a triple-stacked part that goes into the side of the pouring spout.
 This way, the brewer will not vacuum while brewing.
 Unfolded, the coffee filter looks like this:

 You can also opt for a reusable metal Chemex filter.
 This is great if you dislike using paper filters for each coffee brew.
-I suggest checking out this coffee filter if you’re interested in buying one.
+I suggest checking out the reusable filter if you don’t want to keep buying paper coffee filters.

 The cons of Chemex coffee